aanderse/LdapRecord.com/source/docs/laravel/testing.md

 ## Emulated Queries {#emulated-queries}

 The Directory Emulator also emulates LDAP queries.
 However, there are limitations.
-The following features are not supported using the emulator:
+It currently does not support the following features:

 - `raw` filters
 - `anr` (Ambiguous Name Resolution) filters
 - Virtual attributes (such as `memberof`, `entryUUID` and more)

-> You must use LdapRecord models to perform queries.
-You cannot use a plain LdapRecord `Connection` to retrieve objects.

 Using the emulator, you can create a diverse LDAP object tree in your unit tests and ensure your application is querying the proper objects.

+> The examples below use LdapRecord models, but you may also use a raw LdapRecord `Connection`.

-Let's update our example controller to retrieve users inside of a specific OU and a company name:
+Let's update our example controller to retrieve users inside of a specific OU, and a company name:

 ```php
 public class UsersController extends Controller